queengooborg/PlusTiC-Reforged/docs/Mod Support.md

 - [ModTweaker](https://www.curseforge.com/minecraft/mc-mods/modtweaker) (discontinued since MC 1.12)
 - [Tesla](https://www.curseforge.com/minecraft/mc-mods/tesla) (discontinued since MC 1.12)
 - [Tesla Core Lib](https://www.curseforge.com/minecraft/mc-mods/tesla-core-lib) (discontinued since MC 1.12)

+## New Mod Support

+If you would like to request support for a mod, please open an [issue on the GitHub repository](https://github.com/queengooborg/plustic-reforged/issues)!

+### Mods With Plans to Support

+The following is a list of mods that are planned to be supported by PlusTiC Reforged:

+_So far, there have been no requests to add support for new mods (PlusTiC Reforged is still in early development after all).
+This section will eventually contain the list of requested mods to support._

+### Mods That Will Not Be Supported

+The following is a list of mods that will not be supported by PlusTiC Reforged, whether the mod already has Tinkers' Construct or for other reasons:

+- [Future Versions](https://www.curseforge.com/minecraft/mc-mods/future-versions) (similar mod to Future MC -- tried to implement support, but ran into issues and decided not to continue)